-We recommend reviewing these articles and following this workflow for importing your Tessitura lists into WordFly, sending email campaigns, and reviewing your email response data in Tessitura.
+We recommend following this workflow for importing your Tessitura lists into WordFly, sending email campaigns, and reviewing your email response data in Tessitura.

 - First, build your List Manager list or Extraction in Tessitura.

-- Create your promotion attributes (appeals, media types, and source groups) in Tessitura (promotions are necessary for source number appending and for sending data back to Tessitura).
+- Create promotion attributes (appeals, media types, and source groups) in Tessitura.
+They are necessary for source number appending and for sending data back to Tessitura.

 - In WordFly, import a Tessitura List Manager list or Extraction.

-- Enable Source number appending in your account and then use it in your email campaign.
-Source appending allows subscribers to receive discounts on your website via the source (aka, promo code) that was appended to the link and also (with or without a discount) allows you to see sales data connected to that source in Tessitura reports.
+- Enable Source number appending in your account, then use it in your email campaign.
+This allows customers to receive discounts on your website via the source or promo code that was appended to the link and allows you to see sales data connected to that source in Tessitura reports.

-- Send a Tessitura list email campaign, and see all your email responses go back to Tessitura!
-Learn more about how email responses populate in Tessitura.
+- Send a Tessitura list email campaign, and see all your email responses populate in Tessitura.

 - Send Welcome, Performance Reminder, Abandoned Cart and other automated email campaigns using Tessitura lists.

-- See your customer's emails in Tessitura using the WordFly custom screen, Box Office Insight.
+- See your customer’s emails in Tessitura using the WordFly custom screen.

-- Set up Page responses for Tessitura to receive all of your RSVP and Survey responses directly in your database.
+- Set up Page responses for Tessitura to receive your RSVP and Survey responses directly in your database.

-We recommend reviewing these articles and following this workflow for importing your Centaman lists into WordFly, sending email campaigns, and reviewing your email response data in Centaman.
+We recommend reviewing these articles for importing your Centaman lists into WordFly, sending email campaigns, and reviewing your email response data in Centaman.

-- Send a Member expiration, Renewal, and other automated email campaigns using Centaman lists.
+- Send member notices, renewal reminders, and other automated email campaigns using Centaman lists